-Fruitland Mutual Water Company has tested for dissolved Lead and Copper in the drinking water at the customers tap, pursuant to the regulations established by the USEPA.
+Next round of lead and copper sampling is scheduled for summer of 2020 Fruitland Mutual Water Company has tested for dissolved Lead and Copper in the drinking water at the customers tap, pursuant to the regulations established by the USEPA.
 Water samples were drawn from the taps of selected homes having copper pipe with leaded joints (no longer an acceptable practice).
 After the 1996 results, annual testing was waved by WSDOH allowing for tri-annual testing.
 Fruitland Water currently meets the standard set by USEPA and requires no additional treatment for lead and copper.
-Next regular sampling for lead and copper - August 2020.
+Copper - July 2020.